valepu/JMSAopBundle/Resources/doc/index.rst

 Overview
 ========

-This bundle adds AOP capabilities to Symfony2.
+This bundle adds AOP capabilities to Symfony 4.

 If you haven't heard of AOP yet, it basically allows you to separate a cross-cutting concern (for example, security checks) into a dedicated class,